peteut/hapi-shelf/README.md

 ## Models

-Models are registered automatically upon plugin registration if defined in `options.plugins.models`, using relative paths.
+Models are registered automatically upon plugin registration if defined in `options.models`, using relative paths.
 Models are defined as follows.

 ```javascript